 According to another Hindu legend, The Churning of the Milk Ocean, from the Bhagavata-Purana, the gods had become weakened and had been usurped by the asuras (demons).
 The gods appealed to the supreme god Vishnu for help, and he suggested that they should regain their power by drinking the miraculous amrita, the nectar of immortality, which they could obtain by churning the cosmic milk ocean, thus bringing the jar with amrita to the surface.
 However, Vishnu advised the other gods to treat the asuras diplomatically by suggesting them to jointly churn the ocean.
 When the amrita was brought to the surface, Vishnu would ensure that the gods got hold of it.
 To perform this stupendous task, the gods and the asuras uprooted the mountain Mandara, placing it upside down in the ocean, and coiling the giant, many-headed naga (serpent) Vasuki around it.
 By pulling alternately at each end of Vasuki, the mountain would act as a gigantic churn, thus bringing the pot, containing the amrita, to the surface.
 The churning also brought other substances to the surface, one of these being bhang.

-The medicinal usage of hemp is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of hemp is dealt with on the page Traditional medicine.

 Formerly, in Denmark, tender parts were eaten as a vegetable – which is still the case in Nepal.
 In the Himalaya, the seeds are employed to kill mosquito larvae.
 In the West, however, the seeds are considered a valuable food for cage birds!

-The medicinal usage of shepherd’s purse is dealt with elsewhere on this website, see Traditional medicine.
+The medicinal usage of shepherd’s purse is described on the page Traditional medicine.

 The generic name Chelidonium is from the Greek chelidon (‘swallow’).
 Greek scientist and philosopher Aristotle (384-322 B.C.) relates that swallows take celandine flowers and place them on the eyes of their young, in case they suffer from eye infection.
 According to Pliny, the name refers to the fact that the plant comes into flower when the swallows arrive, and fades at their departure.
 The name celandine is a corruption of the Greek word, and tetterwort refers to its use for skin problems.